newrelic/newrelic-opentelemetry-examples/getting-started-guides/README.md

 using OpenTelemetry.

-Each language directory illustrates how to add OpenTelemetry instrumentation to a simple web application and configure OpenTelemetry for an optimal New Relic experience.
+Each language directory illustrates how to add OpenTelemetry instrumentation to a simple web application (see [demo app spec](./demo-app-specification.md) for details) and configure OpenTelemetry for an optimal New Relic experience.
 This includes exporting over OTLP, limiting attributes according to New Relic ingest limits, and more.

 To get started quickly, you can use Docker Compose to spin up all the example applications.